jeong0449/FluidArdule/docs/components.md

 >
 > A key improvement is the firmware's self-calibration feature.
 During calibration, the actual ADC values are measured and stored in EEPROM, allowing the system to compensate for resistor tolerances, ADC variation, wiring differences, and long-term drift.
 >
+> **To enter self-calibration mode, stop playback and press and hold the encoder switch and SELECT button simultaneously for approximately 0.9 seconds.** Release both controls when the calibration screen appears.
+Then follow the LCD prompts and press the five keypad buttons in the following order:
+>
+> **LEFT → UP → DOWN → RIGHT → SELECT**
+>
+> Each button should be pressed steadily until its ADC value is captured, and released before proceeding to the next button.
+After all five values have been successfully measured and validated, the calibration data are automatically stored in EEPROM. **No separate save operation is required.**
+>
 > In practice, the self-calibration mechanism proved more important than the exact resistor values themselves and significantly improved long-term reliability.

 ### PCM5102A DAC Note